-You must drink as much clear liquid as possible throughout the day.
+You must drink as much clear liquid as possible throughout the next two days.

 This can include water, fruit cordials, herbal tea, Bovril or fizzy drinks.
 You can drink tea or coffee with no milk or cream.
 As your food intake is reduced, you may find it necessary to have the occasional sugary drink.